 History of London’s Gentlemen’s Clubs

-Even though today, the term “gentlemen’s club” is sometimes associated with clubs of lesser repute, back in the 17th centuries, their purpose was entirely different.
+Even though today the term “gentlemen’s club” is sometimes associated with clubs of lesser repute, back in the 17th century, their purpose was entirely different.
 Such clubs were first and foremost West End establishments where gentlemen could meet likeminded and situated peers, gamble, discuss, eat, and simply enjoy life.
-During its peak, about 400 clubs existed in London, of which very few have survived.
+During their peak, about 400 clubs existed in London, of which very few have survived.

 Gentlemen’s Clubs of London – The Book

 With 296 pages, this book gives a very nice overview of this rather secretive institution.
-Even today, only very few men experience them, and so, it is hardly surprising to see that even after the fourth edition was published, this book still yields prices north of $200 on amazon.
+Even today, only very few men experience them, and so, it is hardly surprising to see that even after the fourth edition was published, this book can be found on amazon.

 Luckily, the retired Anthony Lejeune paired up with the longstanding club patron Hubert Picarda in order to issue a thoroughly updated and extended edition of the book, which should be available in June 2011.
 It will also feature some new photographs, mostly of the club’s interiors.
-Fortunately, at £26.25, it will be much more affordable.
-At this time amazon USA does not provide a price yet but I am sure this will change shortly.
+At this time, Amazon USA has it in stock.

 With the new version coming on the market soon, I think The Gentlemen’s Clubs of London makes for an informative, richly illustrated coffee table book that is interesting for men far beyond residents of London.